 In the UK, Wales joined the opt-out system in December 2015, and Scotland moved to an opt-out system in March 2021.

-After Max and Keira’s law came into place in England in 2020, Northern Ireland brought in the Organ and Tissue Donation (Deemed Consent) Bill, bringing all 4 nations of the UK into an opt-out system.
+After Max and Keira's Law came into place in England in 2020, Northern Ireland introduced the Organ and Tissue Donation (Deemed Consent) Act, known as Daithi's Law, which came into effect on 1 June 2023.
+This brought all four nations of the UK into an opt-out system: Wales led the way in December 2015, followed by England (May 2020), Scotland (March 2021) and Northern Ireland (June 2023).

 The Crown Dependencies, Jersey, Guernsey and the Isle of Man are also all under an assumed consent organ donation system.